Malik Tillman: Who is the Bayern Munich forward called up to the USMNT?

 Bayern II coach Sebastian Hoeneß's hand may have been somewhat forced when reserve team football returned following the DFL's Hygiene Concept - something that didn't apply to the underage levels - but he was richly rewarded for giving Tillman his chance in the third tier of German football.
 Fiete Arp may have had possession of that particular No.9 shirt, but the 18-year-old Tillman was unfazed, finishing the season with five goals in eight games as Bayern climbed from eighth to first in the Rückrunde.

-At international level, Tillman first turned out for the USA at U15 just five days past his 14th birthday, even assisting Borussia Dortmund's Gio Reyna for the only goal in a 1-0 win over Montenegro's U16s at a tournament in Croatia.
-But he has since represented his native Germany, with whom he has two goals and 15 appearances up to U17 level.
+At international level, Tillman first turned out for the USA at U15, just five days past his 14th birthday, even assisting Borussia Dortmund's Gio Reyna for the only goal in a 1-0 win over Montenegro's U16s at a tournament in Croatia.
+He produced two goals in two appearances up to U21 level with Germany, before pledging his allegiance to the US on the back of a seven-appearance season with Bayern, earning an immediate call-up to the June 2022 roster.

 Plays a bit like: Paul Pogba

-It may seem strange to describe a player who ended the season just gone as an 18-goal striker as being similar in style to Manchester United and France midfielder Paul Pogba, but take it from the man himself:
+It may seem strange to describe a player who ended the 2019/20 campaign as an 18-goal striker as being similar in style to Manchester United and France midfielder Paul Pogba, but take it from the man himself.

 "When I play as a No.8 or No.10 [in central midfield], my playing style is similar to Paul Pogba's," Tillman told SportBild.
 "I like him a lot.
 I really like how he plays.
 He's something of a role model for me."

 It's true that Tillman has a similar combination of physical and technical brilliance that the French World Cup winner boasts - and his ability to find a teammate with a laser-sighted long ball forward is well worth a few minutes spent on YouTube.
-What Bayern spotted this season, though, was that Tillman was just as effective at getting on the end of such passes as delivering them.
+What Bayern spotted, though, was that Tillman was just as effective at getting on the end of such passes as delivering them.

 Closer to the opposition goal, Tillman still threads neat through balls to better placed teammates when he's not tucking away chances coming in the opposite direction.
 Perhaps it is what Pogba would look like in attack.
 Lars Stindl - scorer of the goal that won Germany the FIFA Confederations Cup in 2017 and captain of Borussia Mönchengladbach - is perhaps the Bundesliga player closest in profile.